simulacra10/normanbauer.io/content/movies/classic-horror.md

 The part that I thought was going to be the easiest turned out to be the most annoying, getting the data into Hugo.
 I will give that it's own post later as well as spruce this page up a bit more.

-You can grab the code on my <a href="https://github.com/simulacra10/mgm-movies">Github repository</a> to track your own.
+You can grab the code on my [Github repository](https://github.com/simulacra10/mgm-movies) to track your own.

 {{<hor>}}